-Need to consider C++-11, 14 and 17.

-6. Specific Guidance for C++ Vulnerabilities
+6. Specific Guidance for SPARK Vulnerabilities

 6.1 General

-This clause contains specific advice for Spark about the possible presence of vulnerabilities as described in TR 24772-1, and provides specific guidance on how to avoid them in Spark code.
-This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772–1, and C++ specific guidance is found in clause 6.2 and subclauses in this TR.
+This clause contains specific advice for SPARK about the possible presence of vulnerabilities as described in TR 24772-1, and provides specific guidance on how to avoid them in SPARK code.
+This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772–1, and SPARK specific guidance is found in clause 6.2 and subclauses in this TR.

 6.2 Type System [IHN]